wmde/WikidataBuilder/build_config/Wikidata_master/build_resources/README.md

 Wikidata is using a build with Wikibase and its dependencies packaged into one git repo.

+If you update the master branch of this repo it will likely be overwritten in the next 24 hours.
+To change things please see [here](https://github.com/wmde/WikidataBuilder/blob/master/build_config/Wikidata_master)

 ## Installation

 1. Clone the git repo into the [mediawiki extensions directory](https://git.wikimedia.org/summary/mediawiki%2Fextensions%2FWikidata)